projectara/greybus-spec/source/special/bootrom.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""

-Table :num:`table-firmware-blob-status` defines the constants by which the module can indicate the status of its firmware blob to the AP in a Greybus Bootrom Ready to Boot Request.
+Table :num:`table-firmware-blob-status` defines the constants by which the Interface can indicate the status of its firmware blob to the AP in a Greybus Bootrom Ready to Boot Request.

 .. figtable::